chetan6780/Complete-Preparation/SDE-SHEET/DAY_9/3_combinationSumI.md

 -   if current element is less than target we can choose it.
 -   else we can't choose it.
 -   Base case arises when target is 0, we add the vector in answer.
--   and if index is greater than size of candidates array, we return.

 ### Code-1